HM Prison Long Lartin: History

-The establishment was further upgraded between 1995–97 to a maximum security prison.

 In August 1998, the then Governor of Long Lartin, Jim Mullen claimed that mentally ill inmates at the prison faced unacceptable delays before being transferred to appropriate secure hospital accommodation.
 Mullen stated that up to 20 of his 379 inmates should have been transferred, after a report by the Chief Inspector of Prisons called for action to speed up the movement of prisoners in need of specialist care.

 A supermax segregation unit (the biggest in Europe) comprising a new residential wing called Perrie Wing was opened at Long Lartin in June 1999, designed to hold the most violent and dangerous offenders and substantially increasing capacity.

 A November 2003 inspection report from Her Majesty's Chief Inspector of Prisons stated that the prison was generally safe and offered good staff-prisoner relations and reoffending work.
 However the report also cited serious deficiencies in areas such as race relations, the overloaded and understaffed drug treatment team, and too many prisoners being locked up instead of in work.

 The prison today

 As of 2017, Long Lartin is a 992 capacity Category A prison.

 There are eight main residential units.
 Two other residential units were demolished and the construction of a replacement purpose built two wing 180 house block has been completed.
-There have been two murders at the prison since 2014.

 On the evening of 11 October 2017, during a disturbance on E wing when 81 prisoners attacked staff with pool balls, staff had to retreat.
 Ten Tornado teams, prison officers equipped and trained to deal with riots, resolved the disorder.
 At the time, two-thirds of inmates were serving life sentences, and in common with other prisons Long Lartin had had staffing cuts of about 20%.

 In January 2018, inspectors considered the prison stable and well controlled.
 In June 2018 there was a report that the prison's governor needed hospital treatment and spent weeks off work after a prisoner had attacked her.
 On 30 September 2018 a disturbance broke out and six prison officers were injured, of whom three had head injuries, two had suspected broken jaws and one had a fractured arm, according to the Prison Officers' Association.
 The disorder ended at around 17:30, seven prisoners were put into isolation and will be moved to other prisons.

 In September 2019 a disturbance occurred involving ten prisoners who temporarily took over a wing.
 One prison officer needed hospital treatment and specialist riot-trained prison officers were sent in.

 On 30 May 2025, a prison officer underwent emergency surgery after being stabbed during an incident at the prison.